Updated: February 2023

 Digital Identity: The 2018 vision of the WEF

 The WEF has been a leading proponent of digital biometric identity systems, arguing that they will make societies and industries more efficient, more productive and more secure.
 In July 2019, the WEF started a project to “shape the future of travel with biometric-enabled digital traveler identity management”.
 In addition, the WEF collaborates with the ID2020 alliance, which is funded by the Gates and Rockefeller foundations and runs a program to “provide digital ID with vaccines”.

 Video: “Penetrating the Cabinets” (2017)

 In a speech in 2017 at the Harvard Kennedy School, WEF founder Klaus Schwab described one of the goals of the Young Global Leaders program as “penetrating the Cabinets”.
-However, his assertion that Russian President Vladimir Putin was a Young Global Leader is likely mistaken, and his assertion that “more than half” of the members of the Canadian Cabinet of Justin Trudeau were Young Global Leaders is likely exaggerated (see above).
-(Full video, starts at 1h08).
+However, his assertion that Russian President Vladimir Putin was a Young Global Leader was likely mistaken, and his assertion that “more than half” of the members of the Canadian Cabinet of Justin Trudeau were Young Global Leaders was likely an exaggeration (see above).
+Video: 3 minutes.